 We are obsessed with street art and seek it out wherever we travel: Palestine, Medellin, Miami, Melbourne – but have to admit its abundance in Gothenburg took us a little by surprise.

-But, just as in so many cities around the world, in the last decade street art has gone from vandalism to high art and in Gothenburg, many of this modern-day Picasso’s have taken to the street to add to the urban and cultural identity of Gothenburg.
+But, just as in so many cities around the world, in the last decade street art has gone from vandalism to high art.
+In Gothenburg, many of this modern-day Picasso’s have taken to the street to add to the urban and cultural identity of Gothenburg.
 Once blank and -quite frankly – uninspiring walls have now found purpose as a canvas for talented men and women to craft striking and thought-provoking murals.

 Everything here is complete with the purpose to give you a new kind of exclusivity, and each of the 37 rooms on offer are all different.
 Equally beautiful, equally comfortable – but all plus kingdoms within themselves.
 There is also a baroque library with an antique piano, a glitzy lounge bar, and a romantic candlelit restaurant to complete the appeal.

-If you are looking to ensure the entirety of your stay in Gothenburg is utterly memorable then this is it, though we also loved the Scandic Rubinen for affordable rooms at a central location and Linnéplatsens Hotell & Vandrarhem for budget travelers looking for hostel accommodation.
+If you are looking to ensure the entirety of your stay in Gothenburg is utterly memorable, then this is it.
+We also loved the Scandic Rubinen for affordable rooms at a central location and Linnéplatsens Hotell & Vandrarhem for budget travelers looking for hostel accommodation.
 For those on a real budget – sorry, but wild camping in Sweden is not a viable option in the cities…

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!